inchron/am2inc/README.md

 # am2inc #

-am2inc reads [AMALTHEA models](https://www.eclipse.org/app4mc) and converts
+am2inc reads [AMALTHEA models](https://eclipse.dev/app4mc/) and converts
 them to INCHRON version 3 models, which are used by [INCHRON's chronSUITE 3.X](https://www.inchron.com/chronsuite/). am2inc is implemented in C++ and uses the [EMF4CPP framework](https://github.com/inchron/emf4cpp).

 # Features #

+* Reads all AMALTHEA models from 1.2.0 to 3.3.0.
+A single ecore file is used for metamodels without structural differences between them.
+* Converts the AMALTHEA model into an INCHRON model as far as the Amalthea elements are supported.

+For more details, see [INCHRON Amalthea Importer](https://www.inchron.com/amalthea/).

 # Installation #